BlazeInferno64/BlazeInferno64/README.md

 ```
 Hi,  I am a software engineer and a web developer
 both frontend/backend.
 I have experience of
-various types of programming languages.
+various types on programming languages.
 Currently I'm working on Html, Javascript, Css, PHP,etc.
 along with some frameworks like Node.js, React.js,etc.
 as it's very fascinating to see how the web